GLO3013-E4/COViRondelle2021/scripts/README.md

 ## Contributing

 Before contributing to the project, please read our [contribution guide](../CONTRIBUTING.md).

+To use the following commands with Docker, simply append `docker run scripts` before the command.

 Check code style of a single file
 ```shell